 - 1. Access the Production Analysis whose Minimum Production Output you want to change. - 2.
-In the left pane, select the Production Data tab.

-3. In the upper-right corner of the workspace, select Analysis Tasks, and then select Minimum Production Output.
+In the left pane, select the Production Data tab. - The Production Data workspace appears. - 3.
+In the upper-right corner of the workspace, select Analysis Tasks, and then select Minimum Production Output.